stelcodes/nuzzle/README.md

 The following config options provide functionality above and beyond basic static site generation.
 They are totally optional.

-- `:nuzzle/rss-channel` - Enables RSS feed generation.
-Value is a map with an RSS channel specification according to [clj-rss](https://github.com/yogthos/clj-rss).
-Defaults to `nil` (no RSS feed).
+- `:nuzzle/atom-feed` - Enables Atom feed generation.
+Value is a map of feed metadata.
+Defaults to `nil` (no Atom feed).
 - `:nuzzle/syntax-highlighter` - Enables syntax highlighting for language-tagged Markdown code blocks.
 Value is a map of highlighting options.
 Defaults to `nil` (no syntax highlighting).
 - `:nuzzle/custom-elements` - Enables custom hiccup processing.
 Value is a map of keyword element tags to symbols which must resolve to functions that accept and return a Hiccup vector.
 Defaults to `{}` (no custom elements).